RosierKirill/FrozenBetExtApi/README.md

 - `GET /teams/:id` → Team by id

 Notes
-- Data is generated in-memory at startup using a deterministic PRNG for stable results.
-Use `/reload?seed=...` to change the seed without restarting.
+- Competitions, teams, and matches are stored in `prisma/dev.db` (SQLite) and seeded with real NHL teams and sample fixtures.
+- `/reload?seed=...` now only affects synthetic users (not DB data).
-- The shape of returned objects follows your DB schema for competitions, teams, and matches; users are synthetic to satisfy the requested `GET /users` integration.
+- The shape of returned objects follows the Prisma schema; users are synthetic to satisfy the requested `GET /users` integration.

 Examples
 - `GET http://localhost:4001/competitions`
 - `GET http://localhost:4001/matches?competition_id=1&status=finished`
 - `GET http://localhost:4001/users?country=FR`